shars114/CC-Summary/Exec/Executive Public Summary.md

 # A Novel Method to Evaluate Climate Policy
-## PHICCE: a framework assessing SDG 13 progress in the context of public health
+## PHICCE: A Framework Assessing SDG 13 Progress in the Context of Public Health

 *Vidhi Bhatt, Teagan Caulfield, Jas Dhaliwal, Kothai Gunaratnam, Sasha Sharma*